theNewDynamic/how-the-icc-works.org/_referrals-and-communication/state-party-referral.md

 ---

-A State Party referral is when any ICC State Party, or member state, refers alleged atrocities to the Prosecutor that have either:
+A State Party referral is when any country that has signed and ratified the ICC Statute refers alleged atrocities to the Prosecutor.
+The atrocities must have been committed:

-* occurred on its territory or the territory of another State Party
+* on the territory of the State Party that makes the referral or on the territory of another State Party; or

-OR

-* by one of its nationals or a national from another State Party
+* by a national from the referring State Party or another State Party.

-Most cases at the ICC came from State Party referrals.
+Most cases at the ICC have arisen where a State Party has referred to the ICC atrocities that have been committed on its own territory.
+This is sometimes called a "self-referral".